ManitaKhatiwada/ManitaKhatiwada.github.io/index.md

 **PROFESSIONAL TRAININGS**

-•	Participated on “Tech Camp Nepal” organized by “EMFOUND(Ellaine Memorial Foundaton”.
+•	Participated on “Tech Camp Nepal” organized by “EMFOUND(Ellaine Memorial Foundaton)”.

+•	Participated on “Nepal Youth Conference” organized by “Nepal Youth Council”

 •	Participated in “Career Counseling” organized by Colleges in 2017